Are almonds healthy for us? Yes they are! Exactly, how are almonds healthy nuts for us to add to our diets each day?

 Griffiths and a team of researchers believe that almond nutrients work together to improve health and lower the risk of heart disease.

-“Our study confirms that almonds are a superfood.
+According to Griffiths, “Our study confirms that almonds are a superfood.
 Previous studies have shown that they keep your heart healthy, but our research proves that it isn’t too late to introduce them into your diet- adding even a handful (around 50 grams) every day for a short period can help.
 You could replace a daytime snack with a bag of almonds or add them to your regular meals like porridge or muesli to help reduce your risk of heart problems.”

 This latest research found that eating almonds improved blood flow, reduced blood pressure, and increased the amount of antioxidants in the blood stream, significantly.